metasepi/metasepi-website/en/posts/2020-10-12-avoid-freebsd-security-issue.md

 }
 ```

+Above code doesn't cause any compile error.
-It correctly causes compile error, if you use `sbuf_bcat_thrmis` function instead of polymorphic `sbuf_bcat` function.
+But it correctly causes compile error, if you use `sbuf_bcat_thrmis` function instead of polymorphic `sbuf_bcat` function.
-This limitation should be fixed on future, because there are many system calls to read from kernel space.
+This limitation should be fixed on future, because there are many system calls to read data from kernel space.
 As an example, please imagine [read(2)](https://www.freebsd.org/cgi/man.cgi?query=read&sektion=2) system call,
-which is a polymorphic function and should only return initialized values from any device.
+which is undoubtedly a polymorphic function and should only return initialized values from any device.

 ## Discussion